mintster/nixmash-spring/README.md

 @ConfigurationProperties(prefix="external")
 public class ApplicationSettings {
 ```
-An example of `external.properties` and `mail.properties` are found in the `/install/samples` folder.
+An example of `*.properties` files used by the modules are found in the `/install/samples` folder.
 Update the property values for your environment.

 ##Installation - Solr##